- Do you accept genre fiction?

 Cover letters should include a word count and indicate whether the submission is fiction, nonfiction, or poetry.

 Manuscripts transmitted via fax or e-mail will not be accepted for consideration.

-Submissions can be mailed to Tin House, PO Box 10500, Portland, OR 97210.
+While we prefer electronic submissions, submissions can be mailed to Tin House, PO Box 10500, Portland, OR 97210.
 Please enclose an SASE (include an IRC with international submissions), or we cannot guarantee a response or the return of your work.